pkarsy/rcCalibrator/README.md

 After a few seconds "osccal" reads back the value from the EEPROM of the atmega and prints it to the console.<br/>
-If the LCD is installed, it also displays the values, which is extremely usefull if you need to find some "good" atmega's.
-Note that there are in fact a lot of "good" chips.<br/>
+If the LCD is installed, it also displays the values, but it is optional.

 ### How this project can be used

 There are multiple strategies:
 - To find some "good" atmegas and use them on UART applications.
 This of course works only if you have a lot of atmegas and only some of them need to be calibrated.
-This method has the advandage that no modification of existing code is needed.
+This method has the advantage that no modification of existing code is needed.
 If you need 57600 speed this method is unreliable however.
 See UART complications above.
 In fact chips with about -1.5% to -2.5% error (Not 0% !) work the best for 57600bps.